migmolrod/browser-dashboard-pwa/docs/docs/requirements/overview.md

 In further documents (SAD, CDDs) we should reference these codes whenever we are addressing a requirement (be it business, functional, or non-functional).

+Additionally, we may expand the naming for certain types of requirements.

+### Document status

+Each piece of the functional requirements documentation will be in one of these statuses:

+- **Draft:** Initial, provisional version of the document, to be reviewed by stakeholders.
+- **Ready:** Reviewed and approved by stakeholders, ready to be implemented.
+- **Done:** Implemented and verified (tests pass).
+- **Released:** In production.

 ### Priority Levels

 - **Must Have:** Critical for MVP, the project fails without it